mainCharles/windSpeedforecasting/README.md

 # windSpeedforecasting
-Forecast hourly average windSpeed for 48 hours based on historical data and other related features
+Forecast hourly average windSpeed for 48 hours based on historical data and other related features using XGBOOST